Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 - attaching the hood to the body

-- making the sleeve (body and lining)
+- making the sleeves (body and lining)

-- sewing the outer body, facing and lining
+- sewing the outer body, facing, and lining

 - sewing the sleeve lining and sleeves

-- buttonholes
+- the buttonholes

-- managing hems
+- managing the hems

-- sewing buttons
+- sewing the buttons

-Piped pockets on the canvas
+Piped pockets on the toile

 Preparing the hem